-Anthropology is the study of human beings in all their cultural diversity.
+Anthropology is the study of human beings in all their cultural and biological diversity.
 It includes the study of human evolution, the archaeological record, language and culture, the relationship between humans and their environment, and cultural modes of being as these differ in time and space.
 In studying anthropology, students can better understand how to find ways to live together in today's world, respecting cultural diversity while building upon common human values.

 316 Denny, Box 353100

 The Department of Anthropology offers the following undergraduate programs:

 The Bachelor of Arts degree with a major in anthropology